pwdd/pwdd.github.io/_posts/2017-01-15-what-is-case-class-in-scala.md

 case object SuperEspecialPlayer extends Player
 ```

-When a case class is defined, the compiler will automatically create its companion object with a factory method, that will initialize instances of that class directly.
+When a case class is defined, the compiler automatically creates its companion object, that holds a factory method that initializes instances of that class.
 That is the reason why we do not need the `new` keyword.

 ```scala
 // (part of the) implicit companion object created by the compiler